 Leeds University Business School

 Faculty of Arts, Humanities and Cultures Admissions

 Gaining a degree in Philosophy, Politics and Economics requires you to study varied and challenging subjects.
-This course will equip you with impressively broad subject knowledge as well as transferable skills that are valued by many different types of employer.
+This course will equip you with impressively broad subject knowledge as well as transferable skills that are valued by many different types of employers.

-You’ll be an excellent communicator who can present and defend your views clearly, and you’ll be comfortable working independently or as a team.
+You’ll learn to be an excellent communicator who can present and defend your views clearly, and you’ll be comfortable working independently or as a team.
 You’ll also have strong research skills and highly developed skills of analysis and interpretation.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.